MONEY - HOW DO I GET MONEY IN LEIPZIG

 CREDIT CARD USE

-If you want to use your phones mobile data then its worth getting a roaming package, when you first turn on your phone in Germany your provide will normally send you a text message that will allow you to gain access for a nominal daily charge (although you may have to watch when the daily charge ends, I have found that it ends at midnight in a lot of cases, which either means you need to update your package in the middle of the night (although you should still be out partying), else you phone may revert to normal mobile data and start racking up your costs).
+If you want to use your phones mobile data then its worth getting a roaming package (if your phone package is not free when in Germany), when you first turn on your phone in Germany your provide will normally send you a text message that will allow you to gain access for a nominal daily charge (although you may have to watch when the daily charge ends, I have found that it ends at midnight in a lot of cases, which either means you need to update your package in the middle of the night (although you should still be out partying), else you phone may revert to normal mobile data and start racking up your costs).

 Most Hotels offer WiFi, some charge, some are free (although the bandwidth or free time may be limited).
 There are numerous hotspots around Leipizg where you can get free WiFi as many shops / cafes have it (the password can be found with the menu, or simply ask the staff) although its not as common as it is elsewhere.